-The Best Lawn Chair of 2020
+The 6 Best Lawn Chairs of 2023

 Sometimes, when relaxing, a little movement is helpful.
 That's where the Amazon Basics Foldable Rocking Chair comes in.
 The seat and back have a zero-gravity style bungee system, which gives the chair a pleasant amount of give and support.
 We really liked that the chair rocks and has a nice balance, not tending to tip our testers too far back or forward.
-The headrest is also a nice touch, and can be moved to serve as a back support as well.
+The headrest is also a nice touch, and it can be moved to serve as a back support as well.

 This chair isn't very portable, as it doesn't pack down all that well.
-It has the longest packed down length, and is surprisingly heavy at nearly 17 pounds.
+It has one of the longest packed down lengths and is surprisingly heavy at nearly 17 pounds.
 The rocking feature also is really only nice if you're on flat, stable ground.
 On sand or lumpy ground, it's a nonstarter for us.
 Still, for a chair on a lawn, the rocking motion is nice.
 We'd recommend this for someone who wants a rocking chair that is easier to move around than your typical rocker.

 The Quik Shade MAX Shade Chair might be the most unique chair we tested in this whole review.
 Its standout feature, the fairly large canopy hanging out over the seat, is the main reason to consider this chair.
 While it seems gimmicky at first, the canopy is actually pretty nice, especially as the day heats up and shade becomes increasingly necessary.
 The shade is also adjustable, making both blocking the sun and getting in and out of the chair without ducking easy.

 The Caravan Sports Infinity Zero Gravity chair is yet another comfy and spacious lawn chair for those who are serious about relaxing.
 It reclines to 50° and locks the backrest in place easily wherever you'd like it to stay.
-The headrest can be slid up or down to fit the user.
+The headrest can slide up or down to fit the user.
 We like that the mesh material keeps things fairly breathable as the air temperature rises.
-The bungee attachment of the zero gravity chairs give a pleasant amount of support, which we really enjoy.
+The bungee attachment of the zero gravity chairs gives a pleasant amount of support, which we really enjoy.

 The Lawn Chair USA Webbing Chair epitomizes the classic lawn chair.
 It wouldn't look out of place next to a 1960's Sunrader, nor a modern Land Cruiser, on a car camping trip.
 For how simple the design is, it's reasonably comfortable and keeps the user fairly supported.
 Although it doesn't collapse in two directions like a camp chair, it folds nearly flat and weighs a scant four pounds, much less than the other lawn chairs in our test fleet.

 We didn't love this chair.
 The pistons force the user forward into an upright position, almost tipping forward, and the rocking motion doesn't feel nearly as natural as a regular rocker.
-This is further exacerbated by the strict ninety-degree angle of the chair which doesn't allow the user to recline at all without pushing with their legs into the pistons.
+This is further exacerbated by the strict ninety-degree angle of the chair, which doesn't allow the user to recline at all without pushing their legs into the pistons.
 While we appreciate GCI trying new things in the camp chair world, we wouldn't really recommend this chair.